10 Steps to Start a Successful Podcast

 Differentiators: An easy to use platform with a free plan option and Add-On service of 128k Stereo Optimization

 While your hosting platform will be the home for your podcast audio, we also recommend that you have a website for your podcast.
 Having a website will allow you to drive web traffic to your show, a place to post show notes, transcription, and other resources.
-If you have a current website you can create a landing page on your current site or you can have our friends at PodcastGiant build your website from scratch!
-PodcastGiant offers fast and simple websites for your podcast at a very affordable price.
-The will provide you with a blazing fast website, nightly backups, beautiful themes that are SEO optimizes.
-Also if you decide to go with them they can handle your RSS feed and offer unlimited podcast hosting as well.
-Check them out here!
+If you have a current website you can create a landing page on your current site or you can have our team build your website from scratch!
+We offer fast and simple websites for your podcast at a very affordable price.
+We will provide you with a blazing fast website, nightly backups, beautiful themes that are SEO optimizes.

 Once you’ve recorded & the post-production process is completed, the finalized audio still has to reach the listeners.
 How this all works is pretty simple.
 Your podcast will have to have a hosting site set up.
 This is very simply where your episodes will be uploaded & “live”.
 While there are many, some common hosting platforms are Libsyn, Audioboom & Podbean.
 All have pros & cons that can be discussed elsewhere.
 Whatever you choose, once the hosting is setup, an RSS feed is created which is simply the method used to distribute your content to a large number of people.
 But to reach the people is an accessible & user-friendly way, this RSS feed needs to be told where to go.
 This is where directories like iTunes, Stitcher, GoogePlay, TuneIn, even Spotify, come into play.
 These are the places your listeners will go to hear to your content.
 But beyond explaining the basics, I want to help you understand that setting all of this up is a little more involved than just a click of a button.
 All of these directories have an approval process & they work independently of each other.
 While the information might be sent to each of them simultaneously, they may not all be approved at the same time.
 This is something you’ll need to understand if you’re thinking of that big, looming launch date.
 The date you keep telling everyone about & asking people to set their countdowns for.
 Since it’s not a process automated to happen at the drop of a hat, the reality is you may have to set up the directories before you intend to even launch to make sure your release date is actually realistic.
 Is there still some fogginess about this?
 Not a problem.
 Our team deals with this regularly.
 Let us know what we can answer for you to make sure you’re listeners can actually hear what you’re promoting when you say it’ll be available.